Ancient Egyptian funerary texts: Late New Kingdom

 After the Amarna Period, a new set of funerary texts began to be used.
-These centre on representations of Nut (goddess), the sky goddess.
+These centre on representations of Nut, the sky goddess.
 They represent the nighttime journey of the sun into and through her body, with her giving birth to the rejuvenated sun in the morning.
 From the tomb of Ramesses IV onwards two of these Books of the Sky were usually placed next to each other on the ceiling of royal tombs.